William & Lois Matthews Samuel Pepys Lectures

 May 14, 2007

-Caroline Barron (Professor of the History of London, Royal Holloway, Univ. of London)
+Caroline Barron (Royal Holloway, University of London)

 “Marginals in Medieval London”